Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_06_Running_the_Baremetal_System/README.md

 ## Running the System: Hardware Emulation

 Running the system depends on the build target.
 The process of running the hardware emulation build is different from that of running the hardware build.
 For hardware emulation, the ``--package`` command generates the ``launch_hw_emu.sh`` script.
 This script is used to launch the emulation environment.
-Hardware emulation runs the AI Engine simulator for the graph application, the Vivado® logic simulator (XSIM) for the PL kernels, and QEMU for the PS host application.
+Hardware emulation runs the AI Engine simulator for the graph application, the AMD Vivado™ logic simulator (XSIM) for the PL kernels, and QEMU for the PS host application.

 Use the following command to launch hardware emulation from the command line.